Timothy C. Hain, MD . • December 4, 2022

 |Figure 1.
 Cross section of ear.
 Otosclerosis involves the small bones of the middle ear, the malleus (2), the incus (3) and the stapes (4), as well as the bone that surrounds the inner ear, which is called the otic capsule.|

-Otosclerosis is a disease of the bones of the middle ear.
-These are labeled the malleus, incus and stapes (2-4) in figure 1, and are also known in aggregate as the "ossicles".
+Otosclerosis is a disease of the bones of the middle ear and the bones of the inner ear.
+The bones of the middle ear are labeled the malleus, incus and stapes (2-4) in figure 1, and are also known in aggregate as the "ossicles".
 The ossicles become knit together into an immovable mass, and do not transmit sound as well as when they are more flexible.
 An illustration of one form of this called "stapes fixation" is shown in figure 2.
 Otosclerosis can also affect the other ossicles (malleus and incus) and the otic capsule -- the bone that surrounds the inner ear.

 |Figure 2.
 Stapes fixation in otosclerosis.
 A bony ankylosis (knee) knits the bone of the middle ear to the stapes, preventing normal transmission of sound from the eardrum into the inner ear.|

-Only about 0.3% of the population has otosclerosis (Donaldson and Snyder, 1993).
+Only about 0.3% of the population has otosclerosis (Donaldson and Snyder, 1993), and the percentage is going downward.
 Although hearing loss is usually diagnosed in early adult life, the prevalence increases almost 7-fold with age (Niedermeyer et al, 2001).
 At autopsy, pathologic otosclerosis is very common (2.5 to 10% of temporal bones).

-Hearing loss usually begins between the ages of 11-30.
+Hearing loss due to otosclerosis usually begins between the ages of 11-30.
 The hearing loss can be of two types.
 When otosclerosis involves the small bones of the middle ear, a conductive type loss is found.
 This type of hearing loss can be corrected both by a hearing aid as well as by surgical procedures called stapedectomy and stapedotomy.
+VEMPs are usually absent in conductive hearing loss too.

 Hearing loss generally begins between the ages of 10 and 30.
 Early on the disease is called "otospongiosis".
 During this time there is active remodeling of bone of the otic capsule.
 There may be no conductive hearing loss at this point but rather there may be a "sensory" type hearing loss.
 The amount of sensory type hearing loss is correlated with decreased bone minearl density of the cochlea (Guneri et al, 1996).
 The sensory type hearing loss is attributed to leakage of enzymes from bone into the inner ear (Grayeli et al, 2003).
 It is this process that is thought to possibly be inhibited by medical treatment (sodium fluoride) -- see following.

-Pregnancy often has an adverse effect.
+Pregnancy often has an adverse effect on otosclerosis.
 Otosclerosis is often discovered during or just after pregnancy.
-The effect of hormone supplements post-menopause is unknown.
+The effect of hormone supplements post-menopause is unknown -- presumably it is not a good effect however.
 Usually both ears are affected, although in about 10-15% of patients, hearing loss occurs on one side only.
 This may be mediated by increased activity of the renin-angiotension system (Imauchi et al, 2008).
 Renin blockers (tekturna -- Aliskiren) are available, as well as many angiotension convertase inhibitors (ACE), but to our knowledge, no one has attempted their use to block worsening of otosclerosis in pregnancy.

 Most feel that otosclerosis is an inherited, an autosomal dominant disease with variable penetrance.
 This means that you have a 50-50% chance of getting the gene for otosclerosis if one parent has it, but that not everyone with the gene develop symptoms.
 There are some differences in opinion about this - -as about 100% of monozygotic twins match up with respect to otosclerosis (Fowler, 1966).
 Many genes have been reported, suggesting that the disease is genetically heterogeneous.
 This would be consistent with the observation that it is of variable penetrance, as one would expect a single gene to be more consistent in behavior.